 “Mum, there’s something I need to tell you…”

 How would you react if your child told you that they were gay, transgender or bisexual?
 Would you know how to support them?
-In the lead up to Pink Dot SG on 29 June 2019 here in Singapore, we share five real coming out stories from people in the LGBTQ (lesbian, gay, bisexual, transgender and queer) community in Singapore.
+We share five real coming out stories from people in the LGBTQ (lesbian, gay, bisexual, transgender and queer) community in Singapore.
 They all struggled with their identity, and had a hard time “coming’ out” to their families.
 Here they share their stories and the support that they received – or wished they would have received – from their parents to live their authentic selves.

 One of the most common questions I get, usually after disclosing my sexual orientation in a public setting, is, “So when did you know you were a lesbian?”
 I knew I preferred the company of my own when I was in Primary One.
 Certainly, it helped that I was enrolled in an all-girl convent school, but what happened was entirely organic.
 The first day of school, the class was seated according to index numbers and I was seated next to a student that made me think, “She looks great.
 I wish I could be her.”
 Three days later, I corrected myself, “I do not want to be her, I want to be with her.”
 It was that precise moment of clarification and/or realisation that led me to remain steadfast in my commitment to women.